RobbieRotten/legalbot/README.md

 5. The chatbot will trigger the retrieval graph via the `app/api/chat` route to retrieve the most relevant documents from the vector database and use the relevant PDF context (if needed) to answer.

-### Uploading/Ingesting PDFs
+### Uploading Files and URLs

 Click on the paperclip icon in the chat input area.

-Select one or more PDF files to upload ensuring a total of max 5, each under 10MB (you can change these threshold values in the `app/api/ingest` route).
+Select up to 5 files (PDF or Markdown) or provide up to 5 URLs.
+File size must be under 10MB.
+You can change these limits in `app/api/ingest`.

-The backend processes the PDFs, extracts text, and stores embeddings in Supabase (or your chosen vector store).
+The backend parses the files or scrapes the URLs with Firecrawl and stores the resulting documents in Supabase (or your chosen vector store).

 ### Asking Questions